grinsteindavid/ai-agent-code-analyzer/README.md

 ## Overview

-The Autonomous Code Analyzer is an AI-powered CLI tool that uses OpenAI's GPT models to analyze codebases, search for specific patterns, and perform operations on files.
+The AI Agent is an AI-powered CLI tool that uses OpenAI's GPT models to assist with any task you need to perform on your computer.
+While initially designed for code analysis, it now serves as a general-purpose terminal assistant that can analyze codebases, search for specific patterns, perform operations on files, extract content from PDFs, search the web, and more.
 The system follows an agent-based architecture where the AI creates a plan, executes a series of tools according to that plan, and then summarizes the findings with detailed action summaries for each executed step.

 ## Features

-- **Natural Language Understanding**: Ask questions about your codebase in plain English
+- **Natural Language Understanding**: Ask questions about anything on your computer in plain English
+- **Intelligent Task Assistance**: Get help with any task using your computer's resources
 - **Intelligent Codebase Analysis**: Get insights about your code structure, patterns, and organization
 - **Multiple AI Providers**: Choose between OpenAI and Google's Gemini models
   - OpenAI: Leveraging GPT-4o-mini for powerful code analysis capabilities
-  - Gemini: Using Google's Gemini 1.5 Flash for efficient function calling and analysis
+  - Gemini: Using Google's Gemini 2.0 Flash for efficient function calling and analysis
 - **Centralized System Prompts**: Consistent prompting architecture across AI providers
   - Modular system prompt design for better maintainability
   - Provider-agnostic implementations for easier extension
 - **Web Research Integration**: Search the web directly from your terminal with DuckDuckGo Lite
   - Customizable search parameters including number of results
   - Structured results with titles, URLs, and descriptions
-- **PDF Document Processing**: Extract and analyze text content from PDF files
+- **Comprehensive PDF Document Processing**: Extract and analyze text content from PDF files
   - Specify page ranges to extract content from specific pages
-  - Get metadata about PDFs including page count and information
+  - Get metadata about PDFs including page count and document information
+  - Search for specific content within PDF documents
+  - Extract and summarize key information from PDF files
 - **File Operations**: Find files, read content, and create new files - all through conversational commands
 - **Pattern Search**: Use grep-like functionality through simple queries
 - **Execution Planning**: Advanced AI planning capabilities to break down complex requests into manageable steps